zopitty/ai-augmented-sdlc-day-1/lab_prompts.md

 **Instructions:** Record the exact prompts you typed into GitHub Copilot for each step below (copy/paste).
 Optionally include key parts of Copilot’s response.

 ## Step 1: Role & Requirements Clarification (Reverse Prompting)
 *(Paste your persona setup and your request for **clarifying questions** here.
 The goal is to have Copilot ask you ~3 questions about requirements/business rules/inputs/edge cases **before writing any code**.
-This is requirements-clarification questions for the coding exercise.)*
+These are requirements-clarification questions for the coding exercise (not a job interview).)*

 ## Step 2: Planning (Zero-Shot CoT + RAG)